ITINERARIES Amanohashidate—A Scenic Seaside Itinerary Unmatched natural beauty, scenic spiritual spots, and hilltop parks

 - Riding the cable car to the top of Kasamatsu Park

 Stretching along Miyazu Bay is Amanohashidate, a pine-covered sandbar, which formed after river sand and pebbles were swept away by the ocean current, creating an almost perfectly straight line.
 Stroll along the sandy side of the bay to really appreciate this natural wonder.
 If time allows, visit the Kaisen-kyo Bridge, a rotating bridge, which connects the mainland and Amanohashidate.

 For a deeper dive into the spiritual world, pay a visit to the many temples and shrines dotted throughout the Amanohashidate area.
 Within walking distance from Amanohashidate Station is Isoshimizu, an ancient freshwater spring.
 Also nearby is Amanohashidate-jinja Shrine, a popular spot to pray for luck in romance.

 On the northern coast of the bay is where you'll find Motoise Kono-jinja Shrine, where you can admire classic Japanese architecture.
 Behind Motoise is Manai-jinja Shrine, a secret seaside power spot with a well that produces pristine water.
 Refresh yourself with a cup of this revitalizing water.

-Chionji Temple on the other side of Amanohashidate is home to a two-story pagoda said to be 600 years old, making it the oldest of its kind in Japan.
+Chionji Temple on the other side of Amanohashidate is home to a two-story pagoda said to be 500 years old, making it one of the oldest of its kind in Japan.

 To get a different perspective, hop on the Amanohashidate Sightseeing Boat.
 Ride the boat from the southern end of the sandbar to the northern pier near Kasamatsu Park.
 Accessible by cable car or lift, the park offers sweeping views of the bay.
 If time permits, walk a little further into the mountains to Nariaiji Temple, with its observatory and five-story pagoda.